• Skip to primary navigation

 If you want the full-on health benefits of probiotics, then waiting at least sixty days is recommended.

-If you are fermenting vegetables for health benefits, then give the fermentation process at least 60 days to get there.
+If you are fermenting vegetables for health benefits, give the fermentation process at least 60 days to get there.

 The stages of Sauerkraut Fermentation